 Phoenix Copper Limited (the "Company") and its subsidiary undertakings (the "Group") are engaged in exploration and mining activities, primarily precious and base metals, primarily in North America.
-The Company is domiciled and incorporated in the British Virgin Islands on 19 September 2013 (registered number 1791533).
+The Company was incorporated on 19 September 2013 and is domiciled in the British Virgin Islands (registered number 1791533).
 The address of its registered office is OMC Chambers, Wickhams Cay 1, Road Town, Tortola VG1110, British Virgin Islands.
 The Company is quoted on London's AIM (ticker: PXC) and trades on New York's OTCQX Market (ticker: PXCLF; ADR ticker PXCLY).